 - 1. Sidelines, goals lines and centerline must be marked. - 2.
 All goal posts must be covered by goal post pads manufactured for that specific purpose. - 3.
-The area from which the rusher is allowed to rush from will be seven (7) yards from the line of scrimmage, marked by a bean bag.
-The rusher cannot be more than two steps away from the bean bag.
+The area from which the rusher is allowed to rush from will be seven (7) yards (10 yards for junior) from the line of scrimmage, marked by a bean bag.
+There must be a rusher no more than two steps away from the bean bag and positioned behind the bean bag.